DavidSchied/portfolio/README.md

 income_statement_check.py:  This program copies select income statement information from a file and copies it to another file with historical information for comparison.

+final_asset_lookup.ipynb: A Jupyter Notebook I created to assist me in searching a 11,000+ asset list for various terms (asset#, serial number, description) to identify fixed assets.

 '''